BladeRunnerJS/brjs-site/docs/roadmap.md

 notice: none
 ---

-We hope to have the following in place before Christmas 2013.

 ### ~~[In-built EventHub](https://github.com/BladeRunnerJS/brjs/issues/10)~~

 A key part of building a scalable application is loosely coupled communication between application components.
 We had an event hub, but took it out as it was a bit too complicated for general use cases.
 We want to add this key concept back in.